shhyang/learning/upcomings/index.md

   -  Li Jiawen:
       1. "A Comparative Study on Chinese Text Categorization Methods"
       2. "A Comparative Study on Feature Selection in Text Categorization"
-      3. "Best terms: An efficient feature-selection algorithm for text categorization"
+      3. "Best terms: An Efficient Feature-selection Algorithm for Text Categorization"